Olight Warrior Mini 2 review

 LED, Lens, Bezel, and Reflector

 But when I look into the barrel of the Warrior Mini 2, I notice a well-known LED, namely a Luminus SST40.
-The LED sits in an TIR optic that looks different from the 1st gen Olight Warrior Mini.
+The LED sits in a TIR optic that looks different from the 1st gen Olight Warrior Mini.
 It looks like a combination of a reflector and TIR.
 There’s clearly a smooth reflector, but also the characteristics of a TIR optic.
 And to be honest, it looks like it is using something that looks like a mini wavien collar, that reflects the light and therefore loses less light coming out.

 The beam color is slightly cool, without being blue or purple or anything.
-The Mini 2’s bezel has some crenelations, but isn’t sharp, and you can’t remove it to take a look at the internals.
+The Mini 2’s bezel has some crenelations but isn’t sharp, and you can’t remove it to take a look at the internals.
 That’s probably done on purpose, and I don’t blame them for it.

 One of the main ‘improvements’ over the Mini 1 is the proximity sensor.
 The proximity sensor detects the reflection of the light and registers that as ‘something close’, and reduces the output.
-This sensor is visible through the front glass, and this yet proves again, that Olight builds their own flashlights from scratch with their own unique characteristics.
+This sensor is visible through the front glass, and this yet proves again, that Olight builds its own flashlights from scratch with their own unique characteristics.
 It will reduce the output and turns the light off after 60 seconds.
 No more burned pants.

-Unfortunately, I couldn’t figure out how to de-activate the proximity sensor through the firmware, so I made a life-hack: a piece of black tape stuck on top of the sensor.
+Unfortunately, I couldn’t figure out how to deactivate the proximity sensor through the firmware, so I made a life hack: a piece of black tape stuck on top of the sensor.
 No, I wouldn’t recommend doing that, but I had to in order to do the runtime tests.